-- 18. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) The S/962 methodology resulted in the selection of relatively more OCPFs with low A15 values (i.e. lower relevance). - (b) The S/962 methodology resulted in the selection of relatively fewer OCPFs with higher A15 values (i.e. higher relevance). - (c) Concerning the distribution of all inspectable plant sites for 2020 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 22% of all inspectable plant sites, 33% of the inspections were planned at the higher-relevance sites.
-While Figure 8 depicts the distribution across all OCPF pools, it is worth reiterating that within each relevance pool, the A15 value has generally little to no impact on the selection of sites with higher A15 values.
+- 17. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) The S/962 methodology resulted in the selection of relatively more OCPFs with low A15 values (i.e. lower relevance). - (b) The S/962 methodology resulted in the selection of relatively fewer OCPFs with higher A15 values (i.e. higher relevance). - (c) Concerning the distribution of all inspectable plant sites for 2021 inspections, the S/962 methodology targets the higher relevance sites; even though such sites constitute only 22% of all inspectable plant sites, 37% of the inspections were planned at the higher relevance sites.
+While Figure 8 depicts the distribution across all OCPF pools, it is worth reiterating that within each pool, the A15 value has generally little to no impact on the selection of sites with higher A15 values.
 This point is illustrated again in Table 2 below, which shows two A15 data distributions for Pool A (from which roughly 70% of all inspections are carried out).

-TABLE 2: A15 DATA DISTRIBUTION FOR POOL A (2020)
+TABLE 2: A15 DATA DISTRIBUTION FOR POOL A (2021)

-Pool A15 <10 ≤10 A15 < 100 A15 ≥ 100
+Pool A15 < 10 ≤10 A15 < 100 A15 ≥ 100

-Pool A (Inspectable) 16% 51% 33%
+Pool A (Inspectable) 14 % 52 % 34 %

-Pool A (Inspected) 33% 33% 34%
+Pool A (Inspected) 24 % 38 % 38 %

-Coverage of States Parties selected to receive inspections
+Number of States Parties selected to receive inspections

-19. The coverage of States Parties selected for OCPF inspection can be compared over time.
-Figure 9 below shows the total number of States Parties inspected each year from 2013 to 2020.
+18. The number of States Parties selected for OCPF inspection can be compared over time.
+Figure 9 below shows the total number of States Parties inspected each year from 2013 to 2021.
 Between 2016 and 2019, the number of States Parties receiving inspections shows a steady decrease.
-However, the changes applied to the methodology in 20194 have had a positive impact on this number; the number of States Parties with inspections planned in 2020 has increased to 46, resulting in a positive impact on the objective for a balanced geographical distribution of inspections.
-The Secretariat will continue to monitor against this objective and report on whether this positive trend is maintained.
+However, the changes applied to the methodology in 2019 have had a positive impact on this number; the number of States Parties with inspections planned in 2020 increased to 46, resulting in a positive impact on the objective for a balanced geographical distribution of inspections.